 I think what lingers with these really good men is a kind of revivalistic attitude.
 It kind of goes back to the sort of Lloyd-Jones thing, wanting an anointing from the Holy Spirit, being open to that anointing.

 PHIL: It’s a not so kind of subtle kind of mysticism, isn’t it?

-PHIL: Yeah, there’s an inherent contradiction in the things they affirm.
-And the classic example, I would say, is Wayne Grudem’s book on modern prophecy.
-He’s got an appendix in there that is on the sufficiency of Scripture, which is really quite a good defense on the doctrine of biblical sufficiency.
-And I often tell people, read that part, read that book backwards.
-Start there and you won’t need the rest of the book.
+PHIL: Yeah.
+There’s an inherent contradiction in the things they affirm.
+And the classic example I would say is Wayne Grudem’s book on modern prophecy.
+He’s got an appendix in there that is on the sufficiency of Scripture, which is really quite a good defense of the doctrine of biblical sufficiency.
+And I often tell people, “Read that part; read that book backwards.
+Start there, and you won’t need the rest of the book.”
 If he had started there rather than making that doctrine an appendix, I think he would have a whole different theology.

-PHIL: And if it’s admittedly fallible and not authoritative.
-Of what use is it any way?
-How is that any different from, you know, some intuition that –
+PHIL: And if it’s admittedly fallible and not authoritative, of what use is it any way?
+How is that any different from, you know, some intuition –

 JOHN: And how does that contribute to the clarity of the church’s understanding of sound doctrine?